mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 ### `utils.py`

-Hosts helper functions used across the service, such as file handling or data preprocessing.
-This avoids duplication and keeps utility logic out of the main service code.
+Hosts helper functions used across the service, such as file handling and data preprocessing.
+This avoids duplication and keeps general utilities and tools out of the main service code.

 ### `pretrained.npz`

-Pre-trained model weights...
-The model weights are loaded by `model.py` and used to initialise the model on startup.
+Contains pre-trained model weights that are loaded by the `Model` instance during initialisation.
+This enables the service to make predictions without requiring re-training on startup.

 ### `run.py`